 Throughout this podcast, we bring a collection of experts who share best practices and practical tools to help you become a more effective leader.
-We focus our insights for leaders in Myanmar.
+We focus our insights on leaders in Myanmar.
 This is Trustworthy, your reliable source for leading with your heart and mind.